 - Honey hydrator: Mix ¼ cup of raw honey with enough water to thin it out and apply to damp hair.
 After 30 minutes, shampoo and condition.

 - Frizz tamer: Combine ¼ cup of raw honey and 10 tablespoons of apple cider vinegar.
 Leave it on for 15 minutes before shampooing and rinsing.

 - Oil treatments: Try warming 3 tablespoons of jojoba oil in the microwave.
 Massage it into your hair.
 Cover with a shower cap and wait 30 minutes to two hours for extra shine.
 You can also use sesame oil.
 To strengthen brittle hair and add volume to thin hair, replace the jojoba oil with castor oil.
 Use coconut oil to add moisture, softness and shine and to reduce dandruff.

 Do you have an interest in hair and skin care, or do you enjoy styling hair?
 A career in cosmetology may be right for you.
-Regardless of your goal in cosmetology, MTI’s Paul Mitchell The School helps you develop the beauty and cosmetology skills you need for a rewarding career.
+Regardless of your goal in cosmetology, Paul Mitchell The School at Campus helps you develop the beauty and cosmetology skills you need for a rewarding career.
 Call today!